leancodepl/corelibrary/docs/general/02_building-and-testing.md

 dotnet msbuild /t:RunTests
 ```

 Moreover, there are some integration-style tests that require external services.
-They can be tested with `docker` and `docker-compose` tool.
-There is one integration-test suite currently:
+They can be tested with `docker` and `docker-compose` tools.
+Currently there is one integration-test suite:

- 1. `test/LeanCode.IntegrationTests` - _real_ integration tests,
+ 1. `test/LeanCode.IntegrationTests`,

 It has a `docker` folder that contains necessary configuration.
 You can run the suite using: